2013

 When I joined as Design Lead in 2013, Enso was a small agency with a mission that stood out to me.
 Their goal was to create positive social impact by partnering with brands who were starting to recognize that creating positive change with their marketing budgets wasn't just an altruistic thing – it was good for business.

-The first order of business for me was tightening up the branding and translate it into a redesign of the agency website.
+The first order of business was tightening up the branding and translating it into a redesign of the agency website.

 Making the Team page was a lot of fun, and a project in itself.
 Over the course of a week we had each employee wake up early and come out to the beach.
 Predictably, some of the best facial expressions came when the icy water ran over our feet.